Nicktz/tbl2xts/README.md

     tbl_xts(., cols_to_xts = "TRI", spread_by = "Country") %>%
     lapply(.,Return.calculate, "discrete") %>% Reduce(merge,.) %>% table.DownsideRisk(.)

-Note that lapply was used to apply the Return.Calculate to each column, while Reduce was used to merge all the lists created using lapply into a single dataframe.
+Note that lapply was used to apply the Return.Calculate to each column, while Reduce was used to merge all the lists created using lapply into a single data frame.
 We then pipe all the returns into, e.g., the table.DownsideRisk function, or any other applicable function in the PA package.

 Note
 ----